sadiq9869/sadiq9869.github.io/README.md

 **📢 I have currently stopped working on this project.**
 Maybe in the future, I will continue it with a new and better version — but for now, development is paused.

+---

+## 🗂 Removed Project Files (For Safety)

+To prevent **illegal copying, misuse, modification, or unauthorized use**,
+the following **main pages of Supreme AI have been fully removed**:

+- ❌ `index.html` (Main Supreme AI interface)
+- ❌ `login.html`
+- ❌ `signup.html`
+- ❌ `auth.html` (Login/Signup button page)

+These files were removed because they could be **copied, reused, or modified illegally**,
+which could harm the project and violate its proprietary rights.

+---

 ## 🎭 A Small Shayari (About Pausing the Project)

 "Safar yahin rukaa hai, manzil nahi bhooli,